DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - 🧑‍⚖️**Hearsay evidence**: type of evidence that is based on statements made by someone outside of court and is generally not admissible.
 The hearsay rule says that a witness cannot testify about what someone else told them, except under very specific exceptions.
 However, the courts have applied the hearsay rule to include the concept that attorneys may not introduce logs into evidence unless they are 📝authenticated by the system administrator.
 In this scenario, the administrator might also be able to provide a sworn affidavit.
         - 🧑‍⚖️**Best evidence rule**: states that the original evidence should be presented in court, rather than a copy or other secondary evidence
     - It is important to note that evidence should be collected and handled in a forensically sound manner to ensure that it is admissible in court and to avoid any legal issues
-    - The chain of custody: focuses on having control of the evidence -- who collected and handled what evidence, when, and where
+    - 🔥The chain of custody: focuses on having control of the evidence -- who collected and handled what evidence, when, and where.
+The chain of custody is chronological documentation or a paper trail showing the seizure, custody, control, transfer, analysis, and disposal of evidence.
+The chain of custody (also called the chain of evidence) documents all individuals who handled the evidence and helps ensure that evidence can be used in court proceedings.
         - think about establishing the chain of custody as:
             - tag,
             - bag, and